 The menopause can be seen as a difficult area for a person to share their feelings or experience on however, menopause awareness month was designed to remove the stigma surrounding such a sensitive topic and allow everyone to educate themselves on the impact that it can have on an individual.

-In August this year, the government published its response to an independent report that was published back in 2021 which examines the menopause in the workplace.
+In August 2022, the government published its response to an independent report that was published back in 2021 which examines the menopause in the workplace.
 The government sets out its response to each recommendation included in the report, and taking the recommendations regarding employment, the responses include:

 Changes to the Equality Act

 The government does not believe changes to the Equality Act 2010 are needed on the basis that there are already several avenues available to employees to raise a claim in regards to treatment in connection with the menopause.
 Sex, age and disability are all protected characteristics which can provide protection against unfair treatment to those going through the menopause

 The government recognises the importance of employee assistance programmes for offering support to employees regarding their mental health and wellbeing, especially during the menopause.

 The government encourages employers to ensure that the menopause forms part of an EAP service.